List of nursery rhymes

-The term "nursery rhyme" emerged in the 1820s, although this type of children's literature previously existed with different names such as Tommy Thumb Songs and Mother Goose Songs.
+The terms "nursery rhyme" and "children's song" emerged in the 1820s, although this type of children's literature previously existed with different names such as Tommy Thumb Songs and Mother Goose Songs.
 The first known book containing a collection of these texts was Tommy Thumb's Pretty Song Book, which was published by Mary Cooper in 1744.
 The works of several scholars and collectors helped document and preserve these oral traditions as well as their histories.
 These include Iona and Peter Opie, Joseph Ritson, James Orchard Halliwell, and Sir Walter Scott.

-Nursery rhymes

-The following is a list of nursery rhymes.
+While there are "nursery rhymes" which are also called "children's songs", not every children's song is referred to as a nursery rhyme (example: Puff, the Magic Dragon, and Baby Shark).
+This list is limited to songs which are known as nursery rhymes through reliable sources.